Shagshag/prestashop-documentation/ImageTypeCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\ImageType.php line 138
+* This method is defined in [classes/ImageType.php line 138](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ImageType.php#138)

 #### Arguments